SciBorgs/SciGuides/BasicArmBot.md

 REV encoders' default measurements are rotations, which should be converted to radians or degrees for use on the robot.
 This can be easily done with Java's Units library.

-Use the predetermined `POSITION_FACTOR` constant in `ArmConstants` as the base, and convert that into your unit of choice.
+Use the predetermined `POSITION_FACTOR` constant in `ArmConstants` as the base, and convert that into your angular unit of choice.

 ```java
     public RealArm() {